Kac-Moody symmetric spaces: Local and global automorphisms of Kac--Moody symmetric spaces

-Thirdly, if $B$ is a Borel subgroup of $G$, i.e., a conjugate of $B^+$ or $B^-$, then every inner automorphism of $G$ certainly maps $B$ to a Borel subgroup; the same holds for diagram and diagonal automorphisms.
-Also, the Cartan--Chevalley involution swaps $B^+$ and $B^-$ and thus preserves Borel subgroups.
-Since Borel subgroups can be identified with chambers of $\Delta$, one observes that every automorphism of $G$ induces an automorphism of $\Delta$ (not necessarily preserving the two halves), i.e., one obtains a homomorphism ${\rm Aut}(G) \to {\rm Aut}(\Delta)$.
+We can identify chambers of $\Delta$ with Borel subgroups of $G$, i.e., conjugates of $B^+$ or $B^-$.
+Every inner automorphism of $G$ certainly maps $B$ to a Borel subgroup; the same holds for diagram and diagonal automorphisms.
+Also, the Cartan--Chevalley involution swaps $B^+$ and $B^-$ and thus preserves the set of Borel subgroups.
+We deduce with Theorem \ref{ThmAut} that every automorphism of $G$ induces an automorphism of $\Delta$, and hence we obtain a homomorphism $\Aut(G) \to \Aut(\Delta)$.
+Moreover, all of the basic types of automorphisms of $G$ except the diagram automorphisms induced type-preserving automorphisms.
+We denote the group generated by all such automorphisms by ${\rm Aut}_S(G) < {\rm Aut}(G)$.

 \begin{remark} Recall from Definition~\ref{GCMdef} that the Dynkin diagram $\Gamma_{\mathbf{A}}$ arises from the Coxeter diagram of $(W,S)$ by adding certain labels.
-In particular, the automorphism group ${\rm Aut(\Gamma_{\mathbf{A}})}$ of the Dynkin diagram is a subgroup of the automorphism group ${\rm Aut}(W,S)$ of the Coxeter diagram.
-Some of the results in the sequel will require that the inclusion ${\rm Aut(\Gamma_{\mathbf{A}})}\hookrightarrow{\rm Aut}(W,S)$ is an isomorphism.
-This hypothesis is satisfied for instance if the Dynkin diagram is simply-laced. \end{remark}
+In particular, the automorphism group $\Aut(\Gamma_{\mathbf{A}})$ of the Dynkin diagram is a subgroup of the automorphism group $\Aut(W,S)$ of the Coxeter diagram. \end{remark}